 Did a Human or a Program Submit the Queries?

 After looking at many query sequences, the search engine might examine them to determine whether a program instead of a person submitted any portion of the search queries to the search engine.
 Search queries submitted by programs, such as rank checkers and others, are often not helpful in establishing relationships between search queries, so the search engine might remove any sequences of search queries created by a program.

 How might a search engine determine if a program submitted a query?

-It could look at the number of search queries submitted for a given period of time from a certain IP address or from a cookie associated with the query.
+It could look at the number of search queries submitted for a given period from a certain IP address or a cookie associated with the query.

 For example, if 100 search queries were submitted to a search engine in less than five minutes with the same cookie, or from an IP address that is not known for providing a high volume of traffic, it could be assumed that a program is submitting the search queries and all of the sequences associated with the program should be removed.